-lized.
-However, under heavier traffic, turning the laser off quickly results in lost opportunities to catch the laser on and send, and increases the number of times the laser has to be turned on anew.
+All the laser control schemes discussed thus far are static, in that they leave the laser on for at least "K" cycles, where "K" is a fixed value.
+With lower laser stay-on time "K", EcoLaser tends to turn off the laser quicker, which saves more laser energy when the crossbar is not heavily utilized.
+However, when there is more traffic on the crossbar, turning the laser off quickly results in lost opportunities to quickly send, and increases the number of times the laser has to be turned on anew.
 The frequent laser turn-on delays decrease performance.
 On the other hand, when K is high, the laser tends to stay on for longer, which increases performance under heavier traffic, but wastes more laser energy when the utilization is low.
-Thus, no static scheme is expected to perform best under all traffic conditions.
+Thus, no static scheme is expected to perform best under all traffic intensity conditions.

-We propose an adaptive scheme that observes the amount of laser turn-on requests to adjust the laser stay-on time K at run time.
+We propose an adaptive scheme, which changes the laser stay-on time K on the fly, by observing the amount of laser turn-on requests.
 Frequent laser turn-on requests hint to lost opportunities to transmit opportunistically, and the adaptive scheme increases K to keep the laser on for longer.
 A low number of laser turn-on requests hints at potentially wasted laser energy, so the adaptive scheme decreases K to save more laser energy, by turning the laser off more quickly.

-To prevent oscillation or overshooting K from its ideal setting, we employ a hysteresis counter which robustly captures the laser turnon request trends.
-The hysteresis counter decrements on every cycle on which there is no other counter activity.
+To prevent oscillation and unnecessarily overshooting K from its ideal setting, we employ a hysteresis counter which robustly captures the laser turn-on request trends.
+By default, the hysteresis counter decrements on every cycle on which there is no other counter activity.
 Upon sensing a laser turn-on signal, the counter increments by adding some value to it.
 Whenever the counter reaches its upper threshold, K increases by 1; whenever the counter reaches its lower threshold, K decreases by 1.
-The hysteresis counter controls the value of K in a stable manner, because increasing K results in a reduction of laser turn-on requests, as the likelihood of a writer finding an available data slot with light increases, and vice versa.
+The hysteresis counter controls the value of K in a stable manner, because increasing K results in a reduction of laser turnon requests, as the likelihood of a writer finding an available data slot with light increases, and vice versa.
 The threshold settings and the increment and decrement values of the hysteresis counter change its reactive behavior (making it more lazy or aggressive).
 Through a design space exploration, we identified the settings that provide the highest energy savings for our workloads, and use these settings for the remainder of our study.
 Other than adapting K at runtime, the rest of the design of the adaptive laser control is the same as the designs described earlier for SWMR and MWSR crossbars.